What Is .edb File

 EDB, the abbreviation for Extensible Storage Engine Database, is the database file of Microsoft Exchange Server supported by Windows platforms only.
 Extensible Storage Engine (ESE) is a data storage technology developed by Microsoft.
 It allows applications like Exchange Server to store and retrieve data via indexed and sequential access.
 Thus the Exchange .edb file contains all the accounts and their mailboxes under the current Exchange Server.
 It's no doubt that all the items under the mailbox (Inbox, Outbox, Sent Items, Deleted Items, Calendar, Contacts, Drafts, Journal, Notes, Tasks, and Unknown)are also included in the .edb file.

 How to Open EDB File with EDB File Viewer

 Given the information above, you should know that the commonest way to open and access the data in the .edb file is to use the Microsoft Exchange Server.
 Luckily, with the help of an EDB file viewer, you can open and view the items in an Exchange database without Exchange Server.

 EaseUS Exchange Recovery, although not exclusively designed for EDB file viewing, can serve as an EDB file viewer.
-With the software, you are able to open the EDB file and access its data without the installation of Microsoft Exchange Server.
+With the software, you are able to open the EDB file and access its data without the installation of the Microsoft Exchange Server.

 If you need to, you can also extract data from the EDB file and open the file in Outlook.